London Heathrow Airport

 Car rental

 Renting a car for pick-up at Heathrow Airport is an excellent option if you plan to do a bit of exploring during your visit, whether you’re on holidays or visiting family and friends.
 All the major car rental companies have reception desks in the Arrivals zones.
+Talk to your Travel Expert about organising car hire for your trip or book it yourself online before you leave.

 Parking

 Heathrow Airport offers travellers a number of parking options, with 11 different official car parks within the airport perimeter.
-You can make significant savings by booking online, in advance, and note that all car parks are well lit, have 24-hour security, and are only around 10 minutes from the terminals by frequent shuttle.
+You can make significant savings by booking online, in advance, and note that all car parks are well lit, have 24-hour security, and at most are only around 15 minutes from the terminals by frequent shuttle.
 Below are the choices you have when it comes to parking at Heathrow Airport.

 Short Stay